mvolkmann/blog/src/rust.md

 an expression whose value becomes the value of the `loop` expression.

 TODO: Resume review here.
-TODO: Do something with the following example code.
+TODO: Do something more with the following example code.

 Here's an example of using a `while` loop: